 Jerry returns from a two week tour to find that his old friend Babu, who Jerry drove into bankruptcy by suggesting he change the menu in his restaurant, is working at the café.
 He's also living down the hall from Jerry who is shocked to find that Babu is arrested for overstaying his visa.
 Turns out his visa application got mixed in with Jerry's mail.
 George meanwhile asks an attractive lawyer, Cheryl, to go out with him.
 She laughs at everything he says and he tells Jerry to butt out and not be funny.
 When they hear that Cheryl does immigration law, they ask her to ...

-Elaine cant seem to figure out why her shoes are a subject of conversation.
-Jerry and George pitch their pilot to NBC, but the deal is nearly jinxed when George takes a peak at the cleavage of the NBC president's daughter.
+Elaine can't seem to figure out why her shoes are a subject of conversation.
+Jerry and George pitch their pilot to NBC, but the deal is nearly jinxed when George takes a peek at the cleavage of the NBC president's daughter.

-Elaine gets the gang to volunteer at an old folks' home.
+Elaine gets the gang to volunteer visiting the elderly, each "adopting" an old person.
 She gets freaked out by hers, George gets fired by his guy, and Jerry loses his.
 Kramer and Newman scheme to sell records to a vintage music store and steal the records from Jerry's old guy.

 Jerry insists that his new girlfriend has implants.
 But she keeps insisting that they're "real and spectacular".
 The mystery goes even deeper when Elaine meets her in the sauna and trips and lands on her breasts.